Frequency-Domain Stochastic Modeling of Stationary Bivariate or Complex-Valued Signals: Statistical Procedures for Complex-Valued and Rotary Signals

 \subsection{Model choice}

-In many practical scenarios, the most appropriate choice for a model, and the corresponding number of parameters, is unknown \textit{a priori}.
-When it is possible to define a model such that possible candidate models are {\em nested}---that is, with simpler models being recovered from a more complete model by setting certain parameters to constants---then it is possible to apply the method of {\em model choice}.
-As an example, for a range of ARMA(p,q), processes, the Akaike Information Criterion (AIC) can be used to find the most appropriate choice of $p$ and $q$.
-Similarly, model choice can be used to select between a Mat\'ern and fractional Brownian motion -- as the spectrum of fractional Brownian motion is nested functionally (but not formally) inside that of a Mat\'ern (by setting $\alpha=0$ in equation~\eqref{e:maternspec}).
-Model choice can also be used to check if certain parameter values are correctly known \textit{a priori}, such as the slope parameter $\nu$ in the Mat\'ern process, which is assumed for physical reasons to be a fixed known value for certain oceanographic time series (as in \citet{lumpkin2010surface}).
-The AIC can be closely approximated in the frequency domain using the Whittle likelihood.
-This is done by using the Whittle likelihood to approximate the time-domain likelihood and combining this with a model penalisation parameter as in \cite{hurvich1989regression}:
+In many practical scenarios the most appropriate choice for a model, and the corresponding number of parameters, is unknown \textit{a priori}.
+When it is possible to define a model such that possible candidate models are {\em nested}---that is, with simpler models being recovered from a more complete model by setting certain parameters to constants---then it is possible to apply the method of {\em model choice}~\cite{vuong1989likelihood}.
+In this section, we provide the correct form of various model choice procedures for complex-valued signals.

+The Akaike Information Criterion (AIC) is a model choice procedure that can be used, for example, to find the most appropriate choice of $q_1$ and $q_2$ for a range of ARMA$(q_1,q_2)$ processes~\cite{hurvich1989regression}.
+Alternatively, the AIC can be used to select the order of the coherency models proposed in~\eqref{eq:sigma0} or \eqref{eq:sigma}.
+For complex-valued signals, the AIC can be closely approximated in the frequency domain by using the Whittle likelihood to approximate the time-domain log-likelihood, and combining this with a model penalization parameter as in \cite{hurvich1989regression} it follows that it takes the same form as for real-valued signals

+where $q$ is the number of parameters in the model.
+The model with the smallest AIC value is then selected.